CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 As patients move throughout the healthcare system, providers often struggle to gain and maintain a complete picture of their medical history.
 The Data at the Point of Care (DPC) pilot project fills in the gaps with claims data to inform providers with structured patient history, past procedures, medication adherence, and more.

-This API follows the workflow outlined by the FHIR Bulk Data Export specification, using the [HL7 FHIR Standard](http://hl7.org/fhir/).
-Claims data is provided as FHIR resources in [NDJSON](http://ndjson.org/) format.
+This data is made available through a set of [FHIR](http://hl7.org/fhir/STU3/) compliant APIs.

-This guide serves as a starting point for users to begin working with the API.
+This guide serves as a starting point for users to begin working with the API by introducing the core APIs as well as two key concepts of [Bulk Data](#bulk-data) and [Patient Attribution](#attribution).

 ## Bulk Data

-This project provides an implementation of the FHIR [Bulk Data Export](http://hl7.org/fhir/us/bulkdata/2019May/index.html) specification, which provides an async interface over the existing Blue Button 2.0 data model.
+This project provides an implementation of the FHIR [Bulk Data Access](http://hl7.org/fhir/us/bulkdata/2019May/index.html) specification, which provides an async interface over the existing Blue Button 2.0 data model.
 Details on the Blue Button data model can be found on its [project page](https://bluebutton.cms.gov).

 This project will closely track changes in the underlying standard and is fully compliant with the current specification, with the following limitations: